-So you wanna get started investing in Washington DC and North Carolina and you’re checking things out, eh?
+So you wanna get started investing in Charlotte and you’re checking things out, eh?

 Good for you.
 Always do your homework and you won’t get schooled.

-Here’s some great tools that we’ve found and we use from time to time and great real estate investing resources in Washington DC and North Carolina for investors here locally to tap into for quick research on your investment deals.
+Here’s some great tools that we’ve found and we use from time to time and great real estate investing resources in Charlotte for investors here locally to tap into for quick research on your investment deals.

 The best thing is most of these sites below are completely free!